 - Security governance - risk registers should be reassessed given the newly restructured threat landscape and control plane

-“While the pandemic, and the resulting changes to how organizations and their people continued to work, has provided many challenges, including the increase in cyber threats and risks, and data privacy concerns, it also provided organizations with the opportunity to customize, review, update, and improve their response planning, and enhance their business continuity plans to prepare for the phased reopening”, according to O’Boyle.
+“While there were many challenges, including the increase in cyber threats and risks, and data privacy concerns, it also provided organizations with the opportunity to customize, review, update and improve their response planning and enhance their business continuity plans to prepare for the phased reopening.”

-The Consulting Services team at BSI provides a range of solutions to help organizations address challenges in cybersecurity, information management and privacy, security awareness, and compliance.
-For more information visit bsigroup.com/cyber-us.
+BSI provides a range of solutions to help organizations address challenges in cybersecurity, information management and privacy, security awareness and compliance.
+For more information visit bsigroup.com/en-nz